inkdevhub/drink/examples/quick-start-with-drink/README.md

 ## Prerequisites

-You only need a Rust installed (see [here](https://www.rust-lang.org/tools/install) for help).
+You only need Rust installed (see [here](https://www.rust-lang.org/tools/install) for help).
 Drink is developed and tested with stable Rust 1.70 (see [toolchain file](../../rust-toolchain.toml)).

 ## Dependencies

-You only need `drink` library brought into your project:
+You only need the `drink` library brought into your project:
 ```toml
 drink = { version = "0.6" }
 ```

-See [Cargo.toml](Cargo.toml) for a typical cargo setup of a single-contract projects.
+See [Cargo.toml](Cargo.toml) for a typical cargo setup of a single-contract project.

 ## Writing tests